 At Cory Watson Attorneys, we investigate all injuries caused by dangerous and defective medical devices, regardless of whether or not a device has been recalled.
 If you or a loved one was seriously injured by a medical device, contact our personal injury lawyers to get the help that you deserve.
-Call (877) 562-0000 now or fill out our free online consultation form.
+Call (877) 562-0000 now or fill out the online consultation form on this page.

 The FDA announced last month that it couldn’t guarantee the long-term safety of vaginal mesh products when used to correct pelvic organ prolapse.
 These mesh products that have been on the market for decades, unfortunately resulting in harm to tens of thousands of women.

 Pelvic mesh has long been tied to life-altering injuries, including nearly 80 deaths as of 2018.
 Litigation over vaginal mesh is now one of the largest mass tort cases in U.S. history.
 As these lawsuits have made clear, most of these medical devices were approved for market with nearly no clinical data.

 It seems incredible that products meant to reside inside the human body would be used on patients without any proof of safety or effectiveness.
 But thanks to regulatory loopholes, many medical devices are poorly vetted before their release into the marketplace and poorly monitored after the fact.